 Ranch Water is a 3-ingredient cowboy thirst quencher born in the miserably hot, dry dusty summers of West Texas.
-Topo Chico mineral water, lime juice, and tequila are all you need for this low-calorie favorite of house parties and dive bars.
+The ingredients for Ranch Water are simple: Topo Chico mineral water, lime juice, and tequila are all you need for this low-calorie favorite of house parties and dive bars.

-Topo Chico is the key, these mineral waters of an inactive volcano are rumored to have cured an Aztec Princess of a mysterious illness back in the 1400s.
+Topo Chico is the key ingredient to a great ranch water recipe.
+These mineral waters of an inactive volcano are rumored to have cured an Aztec Princess of a mysterious illness back in the 1400s.
 Surely if the waters themselves have magical properties, then the addition of tequila and lime juice will only make them that much more magical.
-As a fanboy, I have to admit, this sparkling mineral water does seem to have a life of its own and elevates this simple cocktail beyond its three simple ingredients.
+As a fanboy, I have to admit, this sparkling mineral water does seem to have a life of its own and elevates this simple ranch water recipe beyond its three simple ingredients.

-Now that Topo Chico is gaining popularity and is more widely available across the USA, you want my advice?
+Now that Topo Chico and Ranch Water is gaining popularity and is more widely available across the USA, do you want my advice?
 Quit ordering those crappy Skinny Margaritas and have a West Texas Ranch Water instead.

 Ranch Water Ingredients